Rahmi Koç

 Mustafa Rahmi Koç (born 9 October 1930) is a Turkish businessman.
-In 2016, Forbes ranked him No. 906 richest person in the world with a net worth of $2.6 billion.
-In 2013, he was the Turkish person who paid the most income taxes in his country, totalling 37.5 million lira.
+In 2016, Forbes ranked him No. 906 richest person in the world with a net worth of US$2.6 billion.
+In 2013, Koç was the single highest taxpayer in Turkey, totalling 37.5 million lira.

 Biography

 Early life

 Rahmi Koç was the only son of one of Turkey's wealthiest men Vehbi Koç.
 He attended high school at Robert College in Istanbul after his primary education in Ankara.
-Rahmi Koç then studied at the Johns Hopkins University in the US and received his BA in industrial management.
+Rahmi Koç then studied at the Johns Hopkins University and received a BA in industrial management.

 Career

 Following his military service, he started actively working for the Koç Group in 1958, joining the Otokoç Company in Ankara.
 In 1960, he transferred to Koç Ticaret, which represented the Koç Group in Ankara.
-Following the relocation of the Koç Holding headquarters from Ankara to Istanbul in 1964, which was established a year earlier, he became general coordinator of Koç Holding A.Ş. and moved to Istanbul.
+Following the relocation of the Koç Holding headquarters from Ankara to Istanbul in 1964, which was established a year earlier, he became general coordinator of Koç Holding. and moved to Istanbul.

 Thereafter in 1970, he became chairman of the executive committee and in 1975 deputy chairman of the board of management.
 Rahmi Koç was appointed chairman of the Koç Holding management committee in 1980.
 His father Vehbi Koç transferred his chairmanship to his son on 30 March 1984.
 Rahmi Koç retired from this duty on 4 April 2003, transferring his chair to his eldest son Mustafa Koç.
-Rahmi Koç is currently Honorary Chairman of the Koç Holding.
+Rahmi Koç is honorary chairman of the Koç Holding.

-A visit to Henry Ford Museum in Michigan inspired him to create the Rahmi M Koç Museum in Istanbul, which is dedicated to the history of transport, industry and communications exhibiting trains, submarines and autos.
+A visit to Henry Ford Museum in Michigan inspired him to create the Rahmi M. Koç Museum in Istanbul, which is dedicated to the history of transport, industry and communications exhibiting trains, submarines and autos.

 In 2013, he bought the Merrill-Stevens Drydock & Repair Co., Florida's oldest boatyard, and renamed it RMK Merrill-Stevens.
 He is the owner of a 171-foot yacht, the Nazenin V.